jackc/command_model/README.md

 # CommandModel

+CommandModel is an ActiveModel based class that encapsulates the user interaction logic that wraps a domain operation.
+This user interaction typically may include sanitizing, validating, normalizing, and typecasting input.
+It also will include the response from the domain operation.

+There are three major concerns when handling a user request: input handling, domain logic, and persistence.
+ActiveRecord mixes all three of these concerns together.
+While this is very convenient for simple CRUD, it becomes difficult to work with once your domain operations become more complex.
 Domain models usually have richer behavior than can be represented with a typical ActiveRecord style update_attributes.

     # yuck!
-    account.update_attributes :balance => account.balance - 50
+    account.update_attributes balance: account.balance - 50

     # much better
-    account.withdraw :amount => 50
+    account.withdraw amount: 50

 But there are multiple complications with the OO approach.
 How do we integrate Rails style validations?
 How are user-supplied strings typecast?
 How do we know if the command succeeded?
 CommandModel solves these problems.
-CommandModel is an ActiveModel based class that encapsulates validations and typecasting for command execution.

 ## Installation